-- Receive the money.
-If your loan application is accepted, the lender should send you the funds within a few business days.
+- Receive the money: If your loan application is approved, the lender should send you the funds within a few business days.
 You can then use the money for your intended purpose.
 Setting up payment reminders can help you avoid late fees and bruises to your credit.

 Common mistakes when using a personal loan

 Here are some common mistakes people make when taking out a personal loan — and how you can avoid them:

 - Borrowing more than you can afford: If you take out a personal loan and fall behind on payments, it will cost you in the long run.
 You may have to pay a late fee, and your credit score may drop.
 Before taking on debt, use a personal loan repayment calculator to help budget.